ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 `Connection Priority` on one Connection does not change it on the other Connections in the same Connection Group.

-Message Properties are also not entangled.
+Message Properties set on a Connection are also not entangled.
+Chaning these on an individual Connection which is part of a Connections Group SHOULD have the same effect as setting the Message property on each Message sent though that Connection.
 For example, changing `Lifetime` (see {{msg-lifetime}}) of a Message will only affect a single Message on a single Connection.